 How and at which step you rely on human or automatic annotation is a problem-specific question.

 In semi-automated annotation approaches, you combine Machine Learning techniques and manual labeling approaches.
 For example, you can use models to reduce data annotation time.
 Or, you can interactively propagate samples for annotation based on classification confidence.

 We can distinguish between different types of data annotation problems and methods based on the type of data annotated or whether data annotation is internal or external to the organization.

-Data type-based categorization is relatively straightforward as they follow common data types used in machine learning:
+Data type-based categorization is relatively straightforward since they follow common data types used in Machine Learning:

 These data types represent data formats humans perceive relatively directly.
-It is less common to employ humans to annotate tabular, network, or time-series data as human annotators usually have fewer advantages in these areas.
+It is less common to employ humans to annotate tabular, network, or time-series data because human annotators usually have fewer advantages in these areas